AdvancedHistory/ABHChrome/README.md

 In the project directory, run
 #### `npm install`
-to install the dependencies.
+to install the dependencies.\
-A full list of dependencies is [here](DEPENDENCIES.md).
+A full list of dependencies can be found [here](DEPENDENCIES.md).

 ## Available Scripts
 ### `npm run build`

 Builds the app for production to the `build` folder.\